IceQboid/Local-image-and-video-captioning/README.md

 ## Usage
 1. **Ollama CLI**:
-    - To use the model for image captioning in terminal, Run:
+    - To use the model for image captioning in terminal, run:
     ```bash
     ollama run llava
     ```